 - rolling pin

-- fluorescent oil pastels & tempera paints OR acrylic paints
+- fluorescent oil pastels & tempera paints or acrylic paints

 - paint brushes & water containers